ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 For the starZ.cpp program, we have these rules:

 * Take only one command line parameter: the width.
-The height will automatically be set equal to the width.</li>
+The height will automatically be set equal to the width.

 The starZ function follows these rules:

 * return a string that draws  the letter Z with the correct width and height, but only if width &gt;=3
 * return an empty string if the value passed in for width is not valid, print nothing at all.